pmeads/course-dbt/greenery/README.md

-- avg time order takes from being placed to being delivered this info was derived by assuming the estimated delivery did not differ from the real delivery date. typically, you'd have a status = 'completed' along with another date field like 'delivered_at'
+- avg time order takes from being placed to being delivered this info was derived by assuming the estimated delivery did not differ from the real delivery date. typically, you'd have a status = 'completed' along with another date field like 'delivered_at'.
+All I can see is the estimated_delivery_at so I'll use that.

 select avg(estimated_delivery_at - created_at) as time_diff
 from dbt_philip_m.stg_orders